British Isis ‘Beatle’ sentenced to life in prison for kidnapping and killing hostages

 Throughout the trial, the prosecution interspersed testimony from witnesses about their time in the captivity of the Beatles with interviews given by Elsheikh to various journalists.

-In those interviews, he named some of the western hostages who he watched over, admitted to collecting emails for use in ransom notes, and to beating them.
+In those interviews, he named some of the western hostages whom he watched over, admitted to collecting emails for use in ransom notes, and to beating them.

 “I’ve hit most of the prisoners,” he told one interviewer, in a video shown to the court.
 “I did have transgressions.
 I did transgress physically,” he said, when asked about the beatings.